BlueAndi/Pixelix/README.md

 # Very First Startup
 If the device starts the very first time, the wifi station SSID and passphrase are empty.
 To be able to configure them, start the device and keep the button pressed until it shows the SSID.
 The device will start up as wifi access point with the default SSID "pixelix" and the default password "Luke, I am your father.".
 The display itself will show the SSID of the webserver.

-Connect to the captive portal and configure via webinterface the wifi station SSID and passphrase.
-Use the default user name "luke" and the default password "skywalker" for authentification to access the webinterface.
+Connect to the captive portal and configure via web interface the wifi station SSID and passphrase.
+Use the default user name "luke" and the default password "skywalker" for authentification to access the web interface.

 Restart and voila!